 What’s a Pit Bull?

 With that said, Pitbulls are typically medium-sized dogs with muscular bodies.
 More often than not, they will have cropped ears and can come in a variety of terrier colors.
-They are compact and dense, with a powerful yet effortless gait.
+They will be compact and dense, with a powerful yet effortless gait.

 I’ve had many many pitbulls, and they are THE SWEETEST.
 All of them thought they were lap dogs and they were never aggressive to anyone – not even other dogs.– Kmayber (Episode Forums)

 Most owners consider their Pit Bulls to be intelligent and friendly, though they can certainly go on their stubborn streaks.
-Even so, there is a general perception that they are aggressive and prone to attacking strangers.
+But here’s the elephant in the room: there’s a general perception that these dogs are highly aggressive and prone to attacking strangers (or other animals).

 There is some merit to this, as Pit Bulls are often on the lists of most dangerous dogs.
-In fact, they’re number 1 for most frequent dog bites.
+In fact, they take the number 1 spot for most frequent dog bites.
 However, this is more likely due to poor training and negligence by the owners rather than the dog itself.

 With their strong jaws and strong necks, a Pit bull’s bite can do a lot of damage.
-Although they top the list for dog bite fatalities, proper socialization, obedience training and a lot of affection can transform them into any other loving family pet.
+And yes, they do top the list for dog bite fatalities.
+But proper socialization, obedience training, and showering them with love, can transform them into any other loving family companion.

 Best Pit Bull Mixes

-We list a few of our favorite Pit bull mixes here.
-This list could be shorter or longer but we will limit ourselves our 31 favorite Pit mixes.
+We list a few of the most interesting Pit bull mixes here.
+This list could be shorter, but we have narrowed it down to our 31 favorite Pit hybrids.
 If we’ve missed a mix that deserves to be on this list, let us know in the comments section below!